Voices

 Behind It

 Twayne Safe Haven has been building youth community in Nigeria for over 11 years.
-This isn't a new idea we're testing.
-It's the next step of work we've been doing for a long time.
+This programme grows directly from that experience and the trust built over time.

 Facilitation